vivienshufang/AWS-SSO/README.md

 are not listed in our IdP metadata, but the handlers and decoders appear to be enabled.
 AWS only uses the metadata for the certificate / entity ID.

-You need to submit the request to shibboleth-team@lists.stanford.edu to complete the setup with the following information.
+You need to submit the request to HelpSU to complete the setup with the following information.

 * The [AWS metadata](https://signin.aws.amazon.com/static/saml-metadata.xml)